 Animals in our care receive any necessary veterinary care, including shots.
 Once they go to their forever homes, their ongoing veterinary care is the adopter's responsibility, with the exception of the spay/neuter voucher, which includes a rabies shot if necessary.

 Yes.
 Whether you pick up or your pet is delivered via transport, you will receive your pet's veterinary record, a blanket that your pet is used to, and a couple of gallons of the food your pet is used to eating.

 What should I feed my new pet?

 That's up to you.
-We use donated food, and it's mixed brands so you can't reproduce it.
-We recommend choosing the highest quality food you can comfortably afford, but don't feel like you have to bankrupt yourself!
+We use Victor Professional for 90% of our dogs.
+Some dogs require special diets.
+In all cases, the needs will be explained to you when you pick up your new pet.
 You can compare brands at dogfoodadvisor.com.
 In general, when you read the ingredients on your pet's food, if the first few ingredients sound like real foods you would feel comfortable eating yourself, it's probably fine.
-When your pet comes home with you, you'll receive a couple of gallons of food, which you can mix with your chosen brand over the next couple of weeks to help your new pet become adjusted to the new brand.
+When your pet comes home with you, you'll receive a couple of gallons of food, which you can mix with your chosen brand over the next couple of weeks to help your pet become adjusted to the new brand.

 I'd like to donate.